Life Science Network

 Most importantly, the Life Science Network brings no industry agenda.
 You won't find us pushing promotion disguised as learning.
 We come together for easy communication, to make new connections, find new ways to collaborate, and help one another find the latest jobs or partnering opportunities.
 Join us!

-Posted by Juliet Preston on Assignment
+Posted by Juliet Preston

 Posted by Kena Hudson

 Ultragenyx, the Novato, Calif.-based maker of treatments for rare and ultra-rare diseases, is the most successful biotech IPO of the year — raising nearly $122 million in the offering of more than 5.8 million shares.
 Following closely behind is ZS Pharma, a biopharmaceutical company developing and commercializing highly selective, non-absorbed drugs to treat renal, cardiovascular, liver and metabolic diseases.
 Discover who else made the list, compiled by Fierce Biotech.